KlickyMao/emqx-enterprise-docs-en/install.rst

 Load Balancer (LB)
 -------------------

 The Load Balancer (LB) distributes MQTT connections and traffic across the device and the EMQ X cluster.
-LB enhances the HA of the clustern, balances the loads among the cluster and makes the dynamic expansion possible.
+LB enhances the HA of the clusters, balances the loads among the cluster and makes the dynamic expansion possible.

 Also, we recommend that the SSL connection terminates at the LB.
 The links between the devices and the LB are secured by SSL, while the LB and the EMQ X is connected per plain TCP.
 By this setup, a single EMQ X cluster can serve a million devices.